Compliance and Enforcement Policy for designated projects subject to the Impact Assessment Act

 Prosecution

-Prosecution is one of many tools available to its enforcement officers to enforce the IAA and its regulations.
+Prosecution is one of the many tools available to enforcement officers to enforce the IAA and its regulations.
 Enforcement officers rely on Crown prosecutors of the Public Prosecution Service of Canada to prosecute alleged offences.

-Prosecutions will always be pursued when, for example:
+Prosecutions may be pursued when, for example:

 - repetitive non-compliance with apparent disregard for other inspections and notices of non-compliance;